Crown Chakra Meanings, Symbol, and Location

 All things connected with consciousness, awareness and mental health are related to the seventh and/or sixth chakra.

 Crown chakra represents our connection to the universal and celestial realms.

 You need to balance your crown chakra to develop a strong connection with the consciousness of the universe, which affects your trust in life.

 If your crown chakra is balanced, you are protected by the guidance of spirits from higher energy realms, and you have a distinct intuitive feeling that you are on your right path.

 Crown Chakra Symbol

 The lotus flower that grows in the dark and springs a bright, clean flower from the mud in which it grows symbolizes the development of a person’s consciousness.

-In symbolic meaning the story it depicts is the one of a blooming lotus flower.
+The crown chakra symbol with thousand petals depicts the story of a blooming lotus flower.
 From the animalistic characteristics of the lower chakras to the glowing light of the pure soul.